Philadelphia changes nickname to honorary "City of Sisterly Love" for 100-year anniversary of 19th Amendment

 Philadelphia City Council

-The resolution is a joint effort between tourism group Visit Philadelphia and the City Council to get visitors and residents to explore Philadelphia and contributions of the city's women, Richardson said.
+The resolution is a joint effort between tourism group Visit Philadelphia and the City Council to get visitors and residents to explore Philadelphia and contributions of the city's women, Gilmore Richardson said.

 Mayor Jim Kenney commended the ceremonial change of the city's nickname.